cyrus-/typy/README.md

 `tydy` (pronounced "tidy")
 ==========================
-Typed functional programming languages like ML and Haskell are widely appreciated for their elegance and power, but they can be difficult to adopt for reasons that have mostly to do with library availability and familiarity.
+Typed functional programming languages like ML and Haskell are a joy to work with once you get to know them, but they can be difficult to adopt for reasons that have mostly to do with library availability and for some folks, syntactic familiarity.
 Enter `tydy`, a  typed functional programming language embedded into Python as a library.

 Hello, World!
 -------------
-To give you a taste for how `tydy` works, consider a simple variation on "Hello, World!":
+To give you a taste for how `tydy` works, consider a simple functional variation on "Hello, World!":
 ```python
 import tydy